 Do you have gum disease?
 Well, you’re not alone.
 Nearly half of American adults over 30 have periodontitis, an advanced form of gum disease.
 At Donald Marks Family Dentistry, we strive to help patients in State College not become part of this statistic.
-Our experienced dentists and staff can help you overcome this common disease and regain your healthy, happy smile.
+Our experienced dentists and staff can help you overcome this common disease and regain your healthy, happy smile with scaling and root planing in State College, PA.

 If left untreated, gum or periodontal disease can have severe and damaging effects on your oral health.
 It starts out small with red, swollen gums, but over time plaque and tartar buildup allows bacteria to irritate your gums and makes them recede and separate from the teeth, exposing the roots of your teeth.
 As a result, pockets can form and trap more plaque and food particles, helping the infection spread to your jaw bone and supporting tissue.
 Eventually, gum disease leads to tooth loss and permanent damage to tissue and bone.